 They also noted overconsumption of calories (food) called ‘overnutrition’ causes detrimental effects to respiratory health.

-Finally, there are advanced forms of supplementation such as with Vitamin A, that appear to be of assistance in helping with COPD development and preventing similar conditions from worsening.
+Finally, there are advanced forms of supplementation such as with Vitamin A, that appear to be of assistance in helping with COPD development and preventing similar illnesses from worsening.

 Prostaglandins are hormones released at the site of tissue damage or infection.
 They work to reduce inflammation and increase blood flow to the area.
 The hormones are also able to create blood clots in the areas of injury to prevent blood loss.